 In 2020 we saw—and many of us participated in—peaceful protests across the country demanding that our nation face its pervasive bigotry and root it out of our institutions, our economy, and our culture.
 The murders of George Floyd and Breonna Taylor drove thousands of protesters in cities across the country to say: “ENOUGH.”

 But this story does not begin with George Floyd and Breonna Taylor.
 And it extends far beyond them.
-The story of racism in America spans more than four hundred years, and it is filled with brutality, murder, rape, dehumanization, and marginalization.
+The story of racism in America spans more than four hundred years, and it is filled with brutality, murder, rape, dehumanization, marginalization, segregation, and economic and housing discrimination.
 This moral stain on our country is allowed to continue through widespread indifference and willful blindness.